connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 - Women can't sit in the front of the bus
 - Women shouldn't ask the man to marry them.

 There is a lot of cliched journalism.
+The westerners try to say stuff like, "We bypassed the rules and saw {x}"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMjc5NzA5NSwtMTc3MTYxNDkxNCwxNz
+eyJoaXN0b3J5IjpbLTE0MTg4OTI1NSwtMTc3MTYxNDkxNCwxNz
 Y3MzY2OTYwXX0=
 -->